The Des Moines Register: Under Gannett ownership

 The Register opened a new printing and distribution facility on the south side of Des Moines in 2000.
-The news & advertising offices remained in downtown Des Moines.
+The news and advertising offices remained in downtown Des Moines.
 After 95 years in the Des Moines Register Building at 715 Locust Street, the Register announced in 2012 that they would move to a new location in 2013, settling for Capital Square three blocks to the east.
-On June 15, 2013, the Register moved to its new location from 715 Locust Street to 400 Locust Street.
-In 2014, the old building has been sold for $1.6 million and will be redeveloped into a combination of apartments and retail space.
+On June 15, 2013, the Register moved to its new location of 400 Locust Street.
+In 2014, the old building was sold for $1.6 million with plans for it to be redeveloped into a combination of apartments and retail space.

+The Indianapolis Star became the sister publication of the paper after it also came under Gannett ownership.

 In 2019, the Register switched from two print editions - a State and Metro edition - to one edition statewide.

 The Register came under scrutiny in September 2019 after uncovering a pair of controversial tweets made by Carson King, a 24-year-old Iowa man whose beer sign on ESPN College GameDay resulted in over $3 million in contributions to a children's hospital.
 King was 16 at the time of the posts.
 According to Carol Hunter, the paper's executive editor, the Register elected to include the information toward the end of a story about King.
 "Reasonable people can look at the same set of facts and disagree on what merits publication.
 But rest assured such decisions are not made lightly and are rooted in what we perceive as the public good," she explained after receiving complaints from readers.
 Some readers later found social media comments previously made by the reporter, Aaron Calvin, which contained racial slurs and condemnation of law enforcement.
 The Register defended its decision and announced that they would launch an investigation into the "inappropriate social media posts" made by a staff member, though it did not name anyone involved.
 On September 27, the Register announced that Calvin was no longer employed by the newspaper.
 Calvin later wrote an op-ed in the Columbia Journalism Review blaming Gannett and the Register for what he considered to be an "unfair" firing.

+Starting March 12, 2022, the Register moved to a six day printing schedule, eliminating its printed Saturday edition.

-In October 2022, the Register was discovered to have provided commercial printing services to a "pink slime" media client, Local Government Information Services, which the Columbia Journalism Review describes as publishing "multiple misleading, decontextualized, and often nonfactual stories on hot-button issues in Illinois."
+In October 2022, the Register was discovered to have provided commercial printing services to a "pink slime" media client, Local Government Information Services, which the Columbia Journalism Review described as publishing "multiple misleading, decontextualized, and often nonfactual stories on hot-button issues in Illinois".